The Best Herbs for SIBO Treatment

 The study found a notable difference in side effects between the two groups.
 In the Rifaximin group, 9% experienced diarrhea.
 In the herbal therapy group, only 1% experienced diarrhea.

-Antibiotics tend to be more damaging to the gut microbiome in general.
-The researchers hypothesized that since the herbal therapies are less disruptive to the gut microbiome, they are more likely to protect the healthy gut bacteria.
+Prescription drugs tend to be more damaging to the gut microbiome in general.
+The researchers thought that since herbs are less disruptive to the gut microbiome, they are more likely to protect the healthy gut bacteria.
 Healthy gut bacteria are essential for preventing harmful bacterial growth.

 Why Not Antibiotics?